CoderDojoKC/docs/CONTRIBUTING.md

 1. CD into the directory the new directory: `cd !$`
 1. Install the python dependencies and enter the virtual environment just for this project: `make dev`

+  * If the environment is already built: `pipenv shell`

 **To build an HTML version of this documentation locally:**

 1. `make html`